 All examination subjects will set one piece of homework per class on a weekly basis.
+Subjects that see students more frequently such as double award Science and English would set homework more frequently.

 Consequences for missed homework (KS3 and KS4)